 To level a table saw, you can use a variety of tools.
 You can use both manual and digital tools for this.
 I’ll go over all of your options below so you can pick the best one for you.

-A spirit level is a tool that has been used for decades to level things.
+A spirit level is a tool that has been used for decades to level things, and it is the most used tool to make a table saw level.
 A vial is filled with an air bubble.
 This vial also has two series of lines.
 When the bubble is centered between the inner pair, the level is indicated.

 When it comes into contact with one of the outer lines, it indicates that the level has a slope of 2%.
 This slope is commonly used in construction to install drains, sidewalks, and rain gutters for proper drainage.